hmi-utwente/SpiroPlay/README.md

 11 metaphors are included.

 Adaptations and use of (parts of) the software is allowed with appropriate attribution (right license will be chosen upon release).
 For research this includes a clear reference to our first paper.
+For commercial applications attribution can be included in a splash screen, home screen, or about page; we do urge the adaptor to include it within the executable accesible to the end-user.